CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/06-DiceGroupRoller.md

 # Good Time to Commit

 If you have not already done so, now would be a good time to make a commit.
 You just finished a work in progress.
 More specifically, you implemented a basic `Dice Analyzer Scene`.

 {% include GitHub/CreateCommit.md %}

 # What's Next?

-Congratulations on completing your second `Scene`!
-Hopefully, adding UI elements and connecting them together using `UnityEvent`s is beginning to feel easier.
+Hopefully, you are becoming more comfortable with Unity's UI elements and connecting them with `UnityEvent`s is beginning to feel easier.

-That said, the `Dice Analyzer Scene` is not doing much "analyzing".
-In [Chapter
+That said, this "Dice Analyzer" is not doing much "analysis".
+In [Chapter 7:
-7: Histogram], you will create a `Histogram` **class** that will help you analyze the probability of different outcomes when rolling a `DiceGroup`.
+Histogram], you will create a `Histogram` **class** that will be able to track the number of times each different outcome occurs while rolling a `DiceGroup`.

 ---
 {% include Links.md %}